 MM: What are the key indicators that simplicity is driving your business?

 AT: We closely track our customer loyalty rate and Net Promoter Score (NPS), which are incredible indicators of customer satisfaction and willingness to recommend our product.
-Another important metric is overall brand value, which we use to assess what our brand is best known for and to determine whether we are empowering our customers.
+Another important metric is the overall brand value, which we use to assess what our brand is best known for and to determine whether we are empowering our customers.

 MM: What does simplicity mean to you?